DFINITY-Education/data-structures/module-2.md

 The first several lines of the `BloomFilter` class setup the optimal number (and size of) the slots in the `bitMap`, implemented as an `Array` of booleans initialized to `false`. `hashFuncs` contains all of the hash functions that will be used (the number of which also influences the false-positive error rate).

-`Main.mo` just sets up a `bloomFilter` and provides two functions, `bfAdd` and `bfCheck` that you can use to test your implementation "on the go" using the command-line interface.
+`Main.mo` just sets up a `bloomFilter` and provides two functions, `bfAdd` and `bfCheck`, that you can use to test your implementation "on the go" using the command-line interface.

 ### Specification